-If you haven’t hiked to Salt Pond, you must!
+If you haven’t hiked to Salt Pond, it’s a classic and highly recommended.
 On the Southern point of St John’s Coral Bay side there exists a different world where lots of adventure awaits.
 It is a quiet part of the island where one can get lost in their thoughts and the beauty of their surroundings.
 The trail head begins about three miles outside of Coral Bay harbor.
 The drive takes you past Aqua Bistro, past Miss Lucy’s and to a dirt parking lot on the left with a bus stop.
 As you make the drive you will notice the flora getting shorter and more like scrub.
 The area is entirely indigenous.
 It is the only place on St John where no invasive species grow.
 The hike down to beautiful Salt Pond Bay is about 10-15 minutes.
-It is a fairly easy hike and requires minimal but comfortable footwear.
+It is a fairly easy walk, though uneven and rocky in spots.
+We recommend bringing only what you can comfortably carry (water being the most critical) + wearing footwear.
 Once on the beach you can choose to hang out there or continue your exploration.
 There are two trails that begin on the opposite side of the beach.
 Take a right and you will begin your ascend to Ram Head.
 More sturdy footwear is required for this adventure.
 And bring water, lots of water.
 At The end is a 100 foot drop off where it is recorded that slaves jumped to their death rather than be captured at the end of the revolt of 1733.
 Avid hikers also hike out during the full moon as there is no vegetation coverage and the visibility is good.
 Hikers are encouraged to bring a flashlight just in case and never hike alone.